 How Can EVLA Help?

 When varicose veins become severe enough to induce pain or significantly decrease the patient’s quality of life, surgical intervention is the solution.
-The benefit of endovenous laser ablation is that it is less invasive than other surgical options.
+Laser ablation for varicose veins is less invasive than other surgical options.
 Because EVLA is an outpatient procedure, you can recover faster and get back to your normal routine.

 At the Gilvydis Vein Clinic, Dr. Gilvydis understands that varicose veins can do more than discolor your skin.
 It’s a painful problem for many women and men, who deserve sympathy and support, especially from the medical professionals who treat it.
 At our clinic, you receive the personalized care that you need.
 If you’re interested in learning more about laser vein treatment for vein issues, schedule a free screening so our vein specialists can determine the cause of your leg vein issues.

 Dr. Gilvydis has years of clinical experience with extensive research on the most effective and least disruptive way to treat varicose veins.
-To set up your EVLA procedure in the Sycamore and Geneva areas, contact us now to schedule an appointment, or click below to schedule a free vein screening.
+To set up your EVLA procedure in Sycamore or Geneva, contact us to schedule an appointment, or click below to schedule a free vein screening.

 Long days of teaching exacerbated the burning and restless feelings in Kendra Brauer’s legs.
 The bruises and visible veins also provoked curious questions from her second-grade students if she wore anything shorter than full-length pants.
 Brauer first noticed a bruise on her leg when she was in her mid-20s.
 Slowly, more veins showed up and […]